Friday, 7 January 2022

 Are they now?
 This doesn't sound right.
 So I took 'em paddling.
 The only way to be sure...

 I have many sea kayak paddles, from G-stick to long touring Euro blades, but I like to go out fitness training in my Inuk (fast sea kayak) with short slalom style paddles just for the workout it gives me.
 Enter the Wizard Stick.
 I put a few miles in on the Tamar estuary where I live.
 There's no flutter.
-There's more minor splash and more power than with my slalom paddle.
+There's less splash and more power than with my slalom paddle.
 What is this witchcraft?
 Damn...

 "Very light - almost all flex has been eliminated from the blade, so the power output is immense."